Skip to main content

 Penalties for Driving Without Insurance

-• Fixed fine of €3,750 for a first offence
+• Fixed fine of €3,750 for a first offence (Article L324-2 of the Road Code).

-• Suspension or cancellation of driving licence
+• Suspension or cancellation of driving licence.

-• Vehicle confiscation
+• Vehicle confiscation.

 What Third-Party Insurance Covers

 The minimum required coverage (assurance au tiers) covers damage you cause to others with your vehicle.
 It does not cover your own injuries or damage to your own car.
+Minimum cover is unlimited for bodily injury and at least €1.3 million per claim for property damage (Article R211-7 of the Insurance Code).

-• Bodily injury to pedestrians, passengers, and other road users
+• Bodily injury to pedestrians, passengers, and other road users.

-• Property damage to other vehicles and their contents
+• Property damage to other vehicles and their contents.

-• Non-material damage such as lost income or emotional distress suffered by victims
+• Non-material damage such as lost income or emotional distress suffered by victims.

 2. Coverage Types Explained